 For CNVs from VCF, provided for annotation only, the Quality Score displays the QUAL value from the VCF (if included).

-Reads expected, reads observed and reads ratio
+Reads expected, reads observed, and reads ratio

-These columns contain the values for each CNV call of the reads expected, the reads observed, and the read ratio The column read ratio is calculated by dividing the number of observed reads by the number of expected reads.
+These columns contain the values for each CNV call of the reads expected, the reads observed, and the read ratio.
+The column read ratio is calculated by dividing the number of observed reads by the number of expected reads.
 Since the number of expected reads is calculated from the reference set of samples, we highlight the importance of having an appropriate reference set, as we mentioned in the QC report section.
 Given a good reference set of samples with a good correlation between them, and all three call quality metrics passing the filters, the read ratio value can be used to rank the variants according to the strength of the signal.

 CNV visualization